Julia Pettis, Bs, Hcm

 Objective: Establish sound understanding of principles, and history of lasers and & other photo therapies, Identify laser safety signs, eyewear, and the importance of lasers protocols

-Objective: Segments IV:-VII: Identify wavelength Chromophore therapies and common vascular problems.
-Understand wavelength therapies used for Acne, inflammatory skin conditions and laser applications for Tattoo Removal
+Objective: Identify wavelength Chromophore therapies and common vascular problems.
+Understand characteristics and applications of hair removal, and laser applications for Tattoo Removal

-Objective: Implement a comprehensive Aesthetic and dermatology nursing plan using (LED), light Emitting Diodes and (LLLT), Low level light therapies
+Objective: Implement a comprehensive Aesthetic dermatology-nursing plan using (LED), light Emitting Diodes and (LLLT), and Low- level light therapies.
+Develop and understanding of Fractional Ablative and Non- Ablative Systems

 Juvederm, Radiesse, Restylane, Perlane, Anatomy, Physiology, Histology, and Filler Categories